scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-oop.md

 {% endtabs %}

-However, since _traits_ are designed as the primary means of decomposition, a class that is defined in one file _cannot_ be extended in another file.
+However, since _traits_ are designed as the primary means of decomposition, it is not recommended to extend a class that is defined in one file from another file.

+<h5>Open Classes <span class="tag tag-inline">Scala 3 only</span></h5>

+In Scala 3 extending non-abstract classes in other files is restricted.
 In order to allow this, the base class needs to be marked as `open`:

 {% tabs class_5 %}
-{% tab 'Scala 2 and 3' for=class_5 %}
+{% tab 'Scala 3 Only' %}

 ```scala
 open class Person(name: String)